What’s the Problem?

 A more extensive, and unhyped, version of the development proposal can be found at the City of Toronto’s Development Applications web page.
 This clunky, interactive, map details development applications in the city.
 Search for 90 Croatia St., which is the planning address for the Bloor/Dufferin development.
 Spend a few minutes looking at the other developments proposed and built in our neighbourhood.

 We are facing rapid growth with 10,000 new townhouses, condos and rental apartments proposed, or built, in the last few years.

 (current as of Nov.
 10/18)

 TORONTO DISTRICT SCHOOL BOARD

 Although elected in the October election, Donaldson will not take office as a trustee until Dec.
 1/18.
 She may acquire a new addresses for emails, Facebook, Twitter and telephone about that time.
 Got to the TDSB website for updated information.

 Alexis Dawson – Ward 9 Trustee (Davenport): 416.395.8787

 (Dawson was appointed trustee after the election of Marit Styles as MPP for Davenport riding.
-Dawson is not expected to run for trustee in the upcoming municipal election on October 22, 2018.)
+Dawson did not run for trustee in the municipal election on October 22, 2018.)